Web Development

 A web application is software that works through an internet browser.
 Unlike desktop apps, which are installed on your computer, a web app is stored on a remote server.
 Sometimes called a Progressive Web App (PWA), it has multiple dynamic pages that let users interact through profiles.

 Web apps are platform-independent and provide the same user experience on both mobile and desktop devices due to their nature and technical design.
 Most PWAs, especially mobile web apps, are usually built using HTML5 and Java.
-They are cost-effective to develop, making them perfect for those who want to launch MVPs quickly and efficiently.
+They are ideal for people who wish to launch MVPs fast and effectively because they are inexpensive to design.

 The global web development market is projected to reach $10.5 billion by 2028, growing at a compound annual growth rate (CAGR) of 7.6%, according to a report by Market Research Future (2023).